This guide will help you choose the best video editing software to create amazing movies in less time.

 Thanks to all this, it’s definitely one of the best video editing software options if speed of rendering is a priority.

-With a wealth of powerful tools and versions for both Mac and Windows, CyberLink’s PowerDirector 365 is definitely a top choice for enthusiasts and budding professionals.
+With a wealth of powerful tools and versions for Mac, Windows and even Chromebook, CyberLink’s PowerDirector 365 is definitely a top choice for enthusiasts and budding professionals.

 - Attractive interface